atok624/Covid-19-CDR/README.md

 I would like to thank the following :

 - Microverse
-- All the Patners I've had for Module.
+- All the Patners I've had for the Module.
 - Nelson Sakwa on Behance

 <p align="right">(<a href="#readme-top">back to top</a>)</p>